Coming soon to North Carolina

 • Florida launched the country's first voucher in 1999.
 Went universal in 2023.

-• Eighth-grade reading: lowest level since 1998.
+• Eighth-grade reading: 252 on the 2024 NAEP, the lowest since 1998.

 • Eighth-grade math: below 2003 levels.